steelsofliquid/opensteelos/README.md

 - Write Your Own Operating System
 - OSDev.org Wiki
 - GNU C Library documentation
-- The PIT and speaker drivers are relatively similar to those found in osakaOS, though built on top off code from the OSDev.org wiki.
 - Some code based off of the results of artificial insmelligence, but fuck vibe coding so don't expect any blatant "ohh this was vibe coded" signs.
 You should try to experiment with it (not in pronounced ways), even if you dislike it (like me).
 And still, I won't vibe code as ChatGPT's adaptation of the existing printf function felt like it gave me an aneurysm, though I may as well be a bit incompetent right now.

 OpenSteel/OS Copyright 2023-2025 SteelsOfLiquid.